joinpursuit/Local-Reads/README.md

 <img width="308" alt="screen shot 2017-04-19 at 10 42 57" src="https://cloud.githubusercontent.com/assets/20875592/25186089/173ee506-24ed-11e7-93c5-54f2d1c6478d.png">

-The main feed shows posts made by all users in your district.
+* The main feed shows posts made by all users from all libraries in Queens.
+* The feed can be filtered by library by tapping on the filter icon in top right corner and selecting the library.
+* Library information is sourced from NYC Open Data's API.
+* Tapping on a cell will bring you to that users profile page where you can see the history off all the posts they have made.

+### Adding a Post